On Air Now

 "And my PMS symptoms have been very, very drastic over the years and I've been on every single different type of contraception, going from the average combination pill to implants, to coils, to mixed hormones."

 She went on to say she's really struggled and has never felt "fully at one" with herself.
-In 2014 she spoke to doctors after researching and finding PMDD but they pinned it down to depression and she tried a range of anti-depressants.
+In 2014, she spoke to doctors after researching and finding PMDD but they pinned it down to depression and she tried a range of anti-depressants.

-Explaining how her symptoms only got worse she said as she got older she had 'heightened emotions, very erratic behaviour, erratic thoughts and feelings, very over stimulated, extreme sad thoughts, extreme bloating'.
+Explaining how her symptoms only got worse, she said as she got older she had 'heightened emotions, very erratic behaviour, erratic thoughts and feelings, very over stimulated, extreme sad thoughts, extreme bloating'.

-Breaking down her menstrual cycle she said that for two weeks our of the four she was her "normal, happy Kristina" but for the other two weeks she was somebody that she didn't recognise.
+Breaking down her menstrual cycle, she said that for two weeks our of the four she was her "normal, happy Kristina" but for the other two weeks she was somebody that she didn't recognise.

-While Kristina hasn't given much of an update on her health she recently posted a positive TikTok talking about the highs and lows of PMDD, saying that "one minute you feel like you're drowning, the next you're on cloud nine, forever grateful for the the hughs no matter how big or small they may be".
+While Kristina hasn't given much of an update on her health she recently posted a positive TikTok talking about the highs and lows of PMDD, saying that "one minute you feel like you're drowning, the next you're on cloud nine, forever grateful for the the highs no matter how big or small they may be".

-If you are struggling with suicidal ideation or mental health issues you can reach out to the Samaritans who have a 24/7 hotline, call them on 116 123.
 Also Shout is available via text if you don't want to speak on the phone, send SHOUT to 85258.
 Finally, SOS (Silence on suicide) are available online, via text or phone call on 0808 115 1505.